mckellardw/scMuscle/README.md

 # scMuscle

-Code and supplemental data from McKellar et al, bioRxiv, 2020:
+Code and supplemental data from [insert preprint citation]:
 [add link to preprint]

 Data is also available to explore using a web application we have developed: